UM Today UM Today University of Manitoba UM Today UM Today UM Today

 Watch for related content on UM platforms through May in celebration of Asian Heritage Month.

 The Racial Equity and Inclusion Alliance (REIA) is a student-led community group founded last year by fourth year Faculty of Arts student Allisther De Castro.
 She is proud of her Filipino heritage and eager to promote multiculturalism and inclusion within the university.
-(Watch for Allisther’s story later this month!)
+(Learn more about Allisther’s story!)

 This year REIA hosted its first Empowerment Gala to recognize the diverse cultures at UM.
 The gala, which took place Sunday, Mar.
 31, awarded racialized students and staff based on accomplishments in athletics and sportsmanship, academics, visual and performing arts, and advocacy and representation.